-Bellevue mosque damaged in suspected arson fire
+Man arrested after Bellevue mosque damaged in suspected arson

 Police arrested a 37-year-old man in connection with the fire that destroyed the north side of the Eastside mosque.

-Police believe someone set a fire that badly damaged a Bellevue mosque early Saturday.
+Police believe someone set the fire that badly damaged a Bellevue mosque early Saturday.

-Police and firefighters responded to the Islamic Center of the Eastside at 2:44 a.m. after a witness reported flames coming from the building.
-The fire destroyed the north side of the building, and was extinguished a short time later.
+Police and firefighters responded to the Islamic Center of Eastside at 2:44 a.m. after a witness reported flames coming from the building.
+The fire destroyed the north side of the building, and it was extinguished a short time later.

 No one was inside the mosque, at 14700 Main St., during the fire, police said.